Home » Academics

 The web site has been updated for 2016!

 The academic curriculum is central to the ADVANCE experience and courses are designed to challenge and inspire gifted or talented students.
+Students enroll in one course for three weeks of intense and demanding study.
 Course offerings are for academic enrichment or acceleration and span a broad spectrum, including: natural sciences (with laboratory components), mathematics, computer sciences, and the humanities.
 Classroom activities engage students in critical thinking, problem- solving, writing and speaking skills, and higher-order thinking.
 Many of the courses are similar to those offered to undergraduate students at universities and students are encouraged to take advantage of enrichment courses that are not available at their local school.